russhwolf/multiplatform-settings/README.md

     val delegate: Properties = ...
     val settings: Settings = JvmPropertiesSettings(delegate)

-A JS implementation exists which wraps the `Storage` API.
-Its experimental status is marked with the `@ExperimentalJvm` annotation

-    val delegate: Storage = ...
-    val settings: Settings = JsSettings(delegate)

-    val settings: Settings = JsSettings() // use localStorage by default

 ### Listeners

 Update listeners are available using an experimental API, only for the `AndroidSettings`, `AppleSettings`, and `JvmPreferencesSettings` implementations.
 These are marked with the `ObservableSettings` interface, which includes `addListener()` and `removeListener()` methods.